Replicable-MARL/MARLlib/docs/source/algorithm/mappo.rst

 #.
 Formulating the input to the centralized value function is crucial for the final performance.
 #.
 Tricks in MAPPO training are essential.

-.. warning:: Interesting Facts
+.. admonition:: Some Interesting Facts

     - MAPPO paper is done in cooperative settings.
 Nevertheless, it can be directly applied to competitive and mixed task modes.
 Moreover, the performance is still good.
     - MAPPO paper adopts some other tricks like death masking and clipping ratio.
 But compared to the input formulation, these tricks' impact is not so significant.
     - Sampling procedure of on-policy algorithms can be parallel conducted.
 Therefore, the actual time consuming for a comparable performance between on-policy and off-policy algorithms is almost the same when we have enough sampling *workers*.
     - The parameters are shared across agents.
 However, not sharing these parameters will not incur any problems.
-On the opposite, partly sharing these parameters(e.g., only sharing the critic) can help achieve better performance.
+On the opposite, partly sharing these parameters(e.g., only sharing the critic) can help achieve better performance in some scenarios.

 Math Formulation